 11.9.9 deciding on whether to appoint an auditor for the annual financial statements;

-11.9.11 appointing committees to assist the work of the Board.
+11.9.10 appointing committees to assist the work of the Board:

-(a) The Chair of each committee shall be a Board Member, who may recruit, for the purposes of consultation advice or other kinds of assistance, persons interested in achieving the committee objectives.
+(a) The Chair of each committee shall be a Board member, who may recruit, for the purposes of consultation, advice or other kinds of assistance, persons interested in achieving the committee objectives.

-(b) Any such committee shall be competent to make inquiries or to superintend, or transact any business under the sanction and guidance of the Board.
+(b) Any such committee shall be competent to make inquiries or to superintend or transact any business under the sanction and guidance of the Board.

-(c) There shall be no formal committee meetings without a Board Member being present.
+(c) There shall be no formal committee meetings without a Board member present.

 (d) Questions arising at any committee meeting shall be determined by consensus of the committee if possible and otherwise by majority of votes.
 The Chair of the meeting does not vote except in the case of a tie.

-11.9.1 Committees shall include but not be limited to the following:
+11.9.11 Committees may include but not be limited to the following:

 (a) Ethics